Surcharges

 Surcharge Notice

-The surcharge notice below is added to the checkout page:
+The surcharge notice below is added to the checkout page for transactions in the United States:

 Surcharge Notice